fjueic/fjueic/README.md

 # Hello, I'm Rohit 👋

-I'm a student pursuing a Bachelor's degree in Computer Science from Galgotias University, currently in my second year.
+I'm a student pursuing a Bachelor's degree in Computer Science from Galgotias University, currently in my third year.
 I'm interested in exploring various aspects of computer science and technology.

 ## 🔭 I'm currently working on